 Why Most Twin Sleep Advice Fails (And What Actually Works)

-As a twin sleep consultant, nurse, and mom of 5 (including twins), I've seen how standard sleep advice falls short for twin families.
-The reality is that getting twins to sleep in sync isn't about following a perfect schedule - it's about understanding a completely different approach to sleep.
+Now, as a twin sleep consultant, registered nurse, and mom of 5, I've seen how standard sleep advice falls short for twin families.
+The reality is that getting twins to sleep in sync isn't just about following a perfect schedule - it's about understanding a completely different approach to sleep.

 The Truth About Newborn Twin Sleep

 Most parents don't realize that the first 12 weeks with twins aren't actually about scheduling - they're about survival and observation.
-Your twins are showing you their natural patterns, but most parents miss these crucial signs because they're too focused on forcing a schedule.
+Your twins are showing you their natural patterns, but most parents miss these crucial signs because they're too focused on forcing a schedule or worrying that they are “messing up”.
 If you want to gently start laying the groundwork for healthy sleep habits right away, Click Here to Grab my FREE Newborn Twin Sleep Guide

 The 4-Month Sweet Spot

-Here's what nobody tells you: 4 months adjusted age is when everything changes.
-Your twins are developmentally ready for real sleep patterns, but this window of opportunity closes faster than most parents realize.
+The four month sleep regression gets a bad rap, especially when you have to go through it twice.
+But 4 months (adjusted) age is when everything changes.
+Your twins are developmentally ready for a consistent schedule and sleep routine, but this window of opportunity closes faster than most parents realize.
 You’ll still be able to get your twins sleeping all night after this, but it does become more of a challenge.

 What's Actually Working for Twin Families Right Now